pbevans1/portfolio/README.md

 # Overview:

-This project is a nutrition tracking program - it allows users to log their meals and track macro-nutrient intake using data from the FDA.
+This project is a nutrition tracking program - it allows users to log their meals and track macro-nutrient intake using data from the FDA's branded food product database.
 It is built in ANSI C11, and depends on the curses library to implement its user interface.
 If curses isn't installed on your machine, you'll need to download it.
-A video demonstration of the final product can be found at FIXME.
+A video demonstration of the installation and running process can be found at FIXME.

 # Important Set up:
 1. Downloading curses - if curses isn't installed on your machine, you can follow these directions to install it: https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/

 2. Entering full screen - This project is intended to be run in full screen mode.
-If the terminal window is too small, some buttons may be invisible.
+If your terminal window is too small, some buttons may be invisible.

 3. (Hopefully done by default) Configuring you terminal - This project requires mouse input for navigation.
 If you can't click buttons inside the program, make sure that your terminal is configured to pass mouse input to programs.
 Unfortunately, this setting is specific to each terminal so I can't provide general directions.
 Thankfully, it seems to be enabled by default in most setups, so you probably don't need to worry about it.
-If you do need to change your settings, try searching for 'enable mouse input {your terminal name}'
+If you do need to change your settings, try searching the web for 'enable mouse input {your terminal name}'

-4. (If you're running over ssh) Enable X11 Forwarding - ensure that both server and client are configured for X11 forwarding, and be sure to use the -Y option on you ssh comand. 'ssh -Y hostname@address'.
+4. (If you're running over ssh) Enable X11 Forwarding - ensure that both server and client are configured for X11 forwarding, and be sure to use the -Y option on you ssh comand ('ssh -Y hostname@address').
 Directions for configuring  X11 forwarding can be found at https://unix.stackexchange.com/questions/12755/how-to-forward-x-over-ssh-to-run-graphics-applications-remotely